longregen/ts-tiny-activerecord/README.md

 ### Custom Field Persistence

-You can control how fields are persisted using field specifications:
+You can control how fields are persisted passing field specifications as the second argument to the `@Persistence` decorator:

 ```typescript
 @Persistence(adapter, {